BIGJRA/BIGJRA.github.io/rejuv.md

 Sheridan Village, then cut down the pink sapling in front of the village.
 Make your way back to the present.

-Next, we’re gonna fly to West Gearen City.
+Next, we're gonna fly to West Gearen City.
 Head into the house with the red door on the south side of town.
-If you’ve beat all the virtual gym leaders, accept the challenge to the virtual E4.
+If you've beat all the virtual gym leaders, accept the challenge to the virtual E4.
 You can “take a break” after each win: if you do, you can save between each member.